Tuskahoma, Oklahoma: Geography

 Local transportation was revolutionized during the 1950s by the construction of U.S. Highway 271, which provided paved all-weather highway connections to Clayton and the county seat at Antlers to the east and south, and Talihina, Wilburton and Poteau to the northeast.

 The Kiamichi River, important as a source of water, is not navigable at Tuskahoma and has never played a role in local transportation.
 It did, however, cause the St. Louis and San Francisco Railway to place its station at Tuskahoma's present location, due to the trains’ need for a reliable water supply, rather than its original location at the Capitol.

 The Kiamichi Mountains define life in the Tuskahoma region, which is one of Oklahoma's most scenic areas.
 The Kiamichi River valley stretches to the east and west of the community.
 To the north lie the unusually serrated Potato Hills, with peaks topping out at approximately 1,000 feet in elevation.
 To the south is a scenic but imposing mountain wilderness, with summits topping off at approximately 1,600 feet in elevation.
 Here, roads do not penetrate and all transportation is via unimproved—but marked and fairly well maintained—timber company roads, including Clayton Trail, Hurd Creek Trail, K Trail, Cripple Mountain Trail and Black Fork Trail.

 Unusual and striking geological features abound in the Tuskahoma region.
 Its valley—one of the prettiest in Oklahoma—is of special note.
 The Potato Hills, a group of tall outcroppings eroded from prehistoric mountains, are a regional landmark.
 To the north of Tuskahoma lies McKinley Rocks, a series of massive white boulders seemingly strewn across the top of a mountain.
 Access is difficult, causing a WPA survey crew to recommend during the 1930s that the site, while abounding in scenic beauty, should not become a state park due to lack of roads.
 The rocks, which afford views for miles in any direction, were first noted by a Choctaw survey party during the late 1890s.
 They are named in honor of the 26th President of the United States, William McKinley.

 Demographics

 Choctaw Nation Labor Day Festival

 The Choctaw Nation of Oklahoma holds its annual Labor Day Festival (pow-wow) in Tuskahoma on the grounds of the Capitol building.
 Attendance ranges from 50,000 - 100,000 over the course of the festival, people coming from all corners of the United States.
 The festival features various events from country and gospel music concerts to softball games, and pow-wows, arts and crafts, basketball games, strength contests, a carnival, animal shows, horseshoe games, bison tours, volleyball games, a swimming pool, tent and RV grounds, a 5K run, playgrounds, a museum, and numerous other events.

-During recent years the Choctaw Capitol Building has been recognized as an architecturally and historically significant structure, and has been added to the National Register of Historic Places.
+During recent years the Choctaw Capitol Building has been recognized as an architecturally and historically significant structure, and has been added to the National Register of Historic Places listings in Pushmataha County, Oklahoma.
 It hosts the Choctaw Nation Labor Day Festival and provides the centerpiece for the festivities.